wangkuiyi/build-statically-linked-go-programs/README.md

 I'd have to build the Go compiler with `CGO_ENABLED=0` specified, before I can use the compiler to build my program into a statically linked file.
-However, the following experiments show that I don't have to rebuilt the Go compiler, but only need to use `CGO_ENABLED=0` with `go build my-program.go`.
+However, the following experiments show that I don't have to rebuild the Go compiler, but only need to use `CGO_ENABLED=0` with `go build my-program.go`.